shivaprasad-patil/GPT-OSS-Architecture/README.md

 # GPT-OSS: Architecture Implementation & Analysis

 This comprehensive Jupyter notebook provides a **hands-on, implementation-focused** exploration of the GPT-OSS (Open Source) model architecture.
-It builds working components from scratch and see them integrated into a complete model.
+It builds working components and integrates them into a complete model.

 ### 🛠️ **Hands-On Implementation**
 - **Working code** for all major GPT-OSS components